victor-pena/victor/_posts/2023-01-23-organization-informal-housing.md

 As it is, their future condition becomes difficult to track, because it would require a great ammount of information on the intentions of each actor involved in such informal relations.

 Thus, what is more attainable is to focus on tracing the whole procedure of informal housing realization, specifically the self-generated and particular common law, whose enactment is continuously practiced, validating the informal way of life, which is also observable.

 The limits of these informal deviations to the norms are flexible, and attains mainly to allowing the operation of the newly created free housing market at marginal land.
+This form of urbanization requires political action at neighborhood level, in order to engage other actors in the relationship seeking and consolidation process of lobying for public resourses.

 ### References